 Indirect Left Treatment, known as a Michigan Left, is a transportation engineering technique that eliminates direct left turns and allows the maneuver to be made via median crossovers beyond the intersection as shown in Figure 17.
 Typical lane configurations for Indirect Left Treatment usage are shown in Figure 18.
-Alternatively, the traditional Indirect Left Treatment configuration can be modified to eliminate east/westbound thru movement access through the median and convert the Benavides Road to T-intersection configurations; this configuration will be referred to as modified Indirect Left Treatment configuration is warranted to address operational deficiencies with or without thru median access for Benavides Road.
+Alternatively, the traditional Indirect Left Treatment configuration can be modified to eliminate east/westbound thru movement access through the median and convert the Benavides Road to T-intersection configurations; this configuration will be referred to as modified Indirect Left Treatment configuration.
+As demonstrated in Sections 4.2 - 4.3 and previous alternatives, signalization is warranted to address operational deficiencies with or without thru median access for Benavides Road.
 The major safety benefit is a reduction in number of conflict points within the intersection and the reduction in the probability of head-on/angle collisions.
-A standard intersection contains 32 conflict points while the standard Indirect Left Treatment conflict points.
+A standard intersection contains 32 conflict points while the standard Indirect Left Treatment contains 16 conflict points.
 This treatment is recommended for junctions on arterials where relatively high thru volumes conflict with moderate to low left-turn volumes.